A Turtle Islander Meets the Maori

 "That made me a little nervous," she says.
 "The security officer's presence had me on edge—I didn't want to make any wrong moves!"

 Eduardo Duran, PhD, a well-known clinical psychologist practicing in Montana, was also a speaker at the symposium.
 Duran has written several books, including Native American Postcolonial Psychology.
 Much of his work focuses on dealing with historical trauma.
 This is when a trauma occurs in families or cultures and is then passed on to the following generation—unless the trauma or "soul wound" is dealt with.
 He presented on the concept that everything done by the seven generations before you affects who you are, and everything you do affects the seven generations in front of you.
 Because the Seven Generations Center of Excellence derives its name from this concept, Gray and Duran were able to share perspectives on the concept of intergenerational experience and how this understanding shapes and impacts our society today.

 "We're both from North America, or Turtle Island as it is referred to in native cultures," Gray said.
 "We discussed our work in behavioral health and ways to work together in the future through collaborative research."

-Gray also met with administrators at the University of Otago to talk about how the Seven Generations Center of Excellence has built a multifaceted approach to addressing workforce issues and mental health needs in indigenous populations.
-They discussed potential student and faculty exchanges and other ways that the University of North Dakota School of Medicine and Health Sciences can interact with the University of Otago School of Medicine in the future.
+Gray also met with administrators at the University of Otago to talk about how the Seven Generations Center of Excellence has built a multifaceted approach to addressing workforce issues and mental health needs in Indigenous populations.
+They discussed potential student and faculty exchanges and other ways that the University of North Dakota School of Medicine & Health Sciences can interact with the University of Otago School of Medicine in the future.